 - While you're waiting on the eggplants, prepare the filling: Heat a large skillet over medium heat for about 2 minutes.
 Add 1 tablespoon of the butter, followed by the pine nuts, and cook, stirring constantly, for about 5 minutes, until the pine nuts are lightly toasted.
 Remove to a medium bowl.

 - Wipe down the skillet and add 1 tablespoon olive oil, followed by the onions.
 Stir occasionally, until they soften, about 7 minutes.
-Remove to the pine nut bowl.
+Remove to the medium bowl.

 - Crack a window, turn on your exhaust, turn the heat up to high, and wait 1 minute.
 Add 1/2 teaspoon olive oil to the skillet, swirl to coat, and immediately add half of the diced meat and 1/2 teaspoon of salt.
 Cook, stirring every minute or two, until it browns (about 5 to 6 minutes).
-Remove the first batch of meat to a bowl, and immediately add another 1/2 teaspoon of oil and the rest of the meat.
+Remove the first batch of meat to the medium bowl with the onions and pine nuts, and immediately add another 1/2 teaspoon of oil and the rest of the meat.
 Let it cook until it browns, which will take a little less time than the first batch (about 3 to 4 minutes).
-Remove to the bowl and let it cool for 2 minutes, then stir in the parsley and allspice.
+Remove to the medium bowl and let it cool for 2 minutes, then stir in the parsley and allspice.
 Remove the skillet from heat, and don't bother washing it yet (unless the bits stuck to it have turned from brown to black).

 - Stuff the eggplants with as much of the meat mixture as will fit.
 Take the reserved caps and squeeze them into the tops so they stay in place. **

-- Combine the leftover meat mixture with the diced tomatoes and return to the skillet.
+- Combine the leftover meat mixture with the can of diced tomatoes and return to the skillet.
 Simmer for about 2 minutes over medium heat, just to meld the flavors.

 - Pour half of the tomato-meat sauce into the bottom of a casserole dish.
 Arrange the stuffed eggplants on theirs sides.
 Pour the other half of the tomato-meat sauce over the tops, pushing big chunks of meat and tomato off the tops, so they fall down the sides.
 Drizzle the top with 1 tablespoon of olive oil, or go over it with cooking spray.
 Cover everything with foil, and bake for 30 minutes.
-Uncover and cook for another 10 minutes.
+Uncover and cook for another 10 minutes, or a little longer until the top is nicely caramelized (see the photo).
 Sprinkle with parsley (optional) and serve.